MIGUEL ORTIZ

-I am a Assistant Professor at the Vancouver School of Economics at the University of British Columbia.
+I am an Assistant Professor at the Vancouver School of Economics at the University of British Columbia.

-Previously, I was a Postdoctoral Associate at Princeton University (RPDE).
-I have a PhD from UC Berkeley and a BA in Economics from Universidad de los Andes (Colombia).
+Previously, I was a Postdoctoral Research Associate at Princeton University (RPDE).
+I have a PhD from UC Berkeley and a BA from Universidad de los Andes (Colombia).

 My research interests are in political economy, development economics and behavioral economics.